The Cellist of Sarajevo. Photo credit: Mikhail Evstafiev/Wiki Commons

 Having lived all his life in Sarajevo, Rešad knows only too well the horrors of the conflict and the lasting physical and psychological damage it has wrought on society.
 He is responsible for running Remembering Srebrenica’s "Lessons from Srebrenica" visits, and promoting the charity’s messages in Bosnia.
 Before joining Remembering Srebrenica, Rešad worked for the UN and the EU in the field of security, law enforcement, and prosecution.
 The war abruptly ended his study, but in the years following the end of the conflict, he returned to academia, and has recently finished a Masters in Criminology.

 This is a ticketed event, so please remember to book your place online.
-The event is free to attend as we believe it's important to make it accessible to all.
-If you are able to, we would be grateful if you are able to donate a few pounds per ticket when booking to help cover the venue hire costs.
+If you are able to, please make a donation to help us cover the venue hire costs.
 Any additional money raised will be donated to the charity Remembering Srebrenica.

 The event will contain discussions around genocide.
 Although all are welcome, some of the discussion may be unsuitable for young people under the age of 16.